OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 ## Check everything at the beginning of the script

-Make sure everything is in the workbook before working on the data.
-Using the previous pattern, you can check to see if all your worksheets, tables, shapes, and other objects are present and match your expectations.
+Make sure all your worksheets, tables, shapes, and other objects are present before working on the data.
+Using the previous pattern, check to see if everything is in the workbook and matches your expectations.
 Doing this before any data is written ensures your script doesn't leave the workbook in a partial state.

 The following script requires two tables named "Table1" and "Table2" to be present.
-The script checks if the tables are present and then ends with the `return` statement and an appropriate message if they're not present.
+The script first checks if the tables are present and then ends with the `return` statement and an appropriate message if they're not.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {